LCorti/lcorti.github.io/_teaching/2024-spring-cc-tud.md

 Responsibilities
 ------
-- Grading student assignments (review of influencial papers in the are of human computation)
+- Grading students' reviews of influential works in human computation